 Legal residence in the Grand Duchy is governed by these two categories:

-The following categories can be reunited:
+The following categories can be reunited legally in the Grand Duchy:

 If a family member of the third-country citizen holds a valid residence permit issued by the authorities of Luxembourg or another EU Member State, no visa is required to enter Luxembourg.